fengkx/NodeRSSBot/README.md

 /viewall   - view all subscriptions and number of subscribers need to enable in settings，add raw to show links
 ```

 You can send a opml file directly to import feed
+viewall can only be uesed in private chat

 # Depolyment
 ## Docker